connamara/cuke_mem/README.md

 cuke mem
 --------

-A drop-dead simple memory bank for cucumber tests
+A very simple memory bank for cucumber tests